Jordan and Pippen.

 During this entire “workout” the trainee has not trained his back at all.
-What is even worse is that the trainee will perform this workout 3 days per week.
+What is even worse is that the trainee will then perform this “workout” 3 days per week.

-In order to build a bigger, stronger, and more muscular upper body, you need to focus on the two most effective upper body movements of all time.
+In order to build a bigger, stronger, and more muscular upper body, you have to start to focus on planning your upper body workout around chin-ups and dips.

 Success Leaves Clues